E4S-Project/e4s-cl/doc-source/source/examples.rst

     $ e4s-cl init
     The target launcher /usr/bin/mpirun uses a single host by default, which may tamper with the library discovery.
-Consider running `e4s-cl profile detect` using mpirun specifiying multiple hosts.
+Consider running `e4s-cl profile detect` using mpirun specifying multiple hosts.

 To ensure the validity of the generated profile, a launcher command should be given with at least some communication between hosts.
 To do so, one can compile and then run a sample program using **e4s-cl**.
 Using a generic MPI library: